 Generative Engine Optimization (GEO) is quickly becoming a core part of modern marketing (if you couldn’t tell by how much we talk about it on our website).
 AI search engines like ChatGPT, Gemini, and Perplexity are reshaping how people discover and evaluate information, with new features coming out seemingly every week.
-Today, visibility now means being cited inside AI-generated answers, not just search results.
+Today, visibility now means being cited inside AI answers, not just search results.

 For marketers, that shift requires new tools and a new mindset.
 GEO sits at the intersection of SEO, content strategy, and AI, helping brands understand how large language models read, interpret, and reference their content.